 \subsubsection{Anomaly around $\mu = 0.2$}

-We observe a payoff drop around $\mu = 0.2$ in \reffig{fig:FC_PayoffRatio}.
-In order to understand the surprising behavior in the region $0.15 < \mu < 0.25$, we investigate how agents use their memories.
-Since forget cooperator strategy tends to forget cooperators, we expect that memory mainly used to store defectors.
+We observe a payoff drop in realists, optimists and pessimists around $\mu = 0.2$ in \reffig{fig:FC_PayoffRatio}.
+In order to understand the surprising behavior in the region $0.15 < \mu < 0.25$, we investigate how agents use their memories for small values of $\mu$.

 First consider an ideal case of pure cooperators, i.e., $\rho = 1$, and defectors, i.e., $\rho = 0$.
-Since $50~\%$ of the population is defectors, memory should be composed of defectors only for $0 < \mu < 0.5$.
-Only after $\mu > 0.5$, cooperators can find space in the memory.
+As usual any game played will be recorded in the memory.
+Because of FC strategy, cooperative agents will be overwritten by the defectors.
+Therefore, we expect that memory is full of defectors.
+As $\mu$ gets closer to $50~\%$, which is the percentage of defectors in the population, we start to see cooperators in the memory.
+For $\mu > 0.5$, all the defectors are already in the memory.
+Then the remaining memory is used for cooperators.

 In our mostly cooperative, i.e., $\rho = 0.9$, and mostly defector, i.e., $\rho = 0.1$, case, agents act slightly different.
 They store cooperators in their memories at early stages of $\mu < 0.5$.
 In order to further investigate, we need a few definitions.

 Let $I_{i}^{c}$ and $I_{i}^{d}$ be the numbers of cooperators and defectors in the memory of agent $i$ at the end of simulations, respectively.
 Let $I_{i}$ be the total number agents kept in the memory of $i$, i.e., $I_{i} = I_{i}^{c} + I_{i}^{d}$.
 As we will see later, agents may not use their memory fully, i.e., $I_{i} \le M = \mu N$.
-Then average ratio of perceived cooperators, defectors in memory and average memory usage are defined as
+Then average memory usage, and average ratio of perceived cooperators and defectors in memory are defined, respectively, as

 where $\mathcal{C}$ is the set of cooperators.